634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane: Triangulations with smaller symmetry groups

 $27$-vertex combinatorial $16$-manifolds like the octonionic projective plane.
 Moreover, the distribution of these combinatorial manifolds with respect to symmetry groups is exactly as in Table~\ref{table_num_triang}. \end{theorem}

 We will prove this theorem in the next section.
 Now, we would like to stress that four new phenomena occur in dimension~$16$:

 \begin{itemize} \item $K_1$ and~$K_4$ are the first examples of $(3d/2+3)$-vertex combinatorial $d$-manifolds like a projective plane without distinguished subcomplexes. \item If we perform in~$K_2$ all the possible triple flips simultaneously, we obtain a combinatorial manifold~$K_3$, which is not isomorphic to~$K_2$.
 In all previously known examples in dimensions~$2$, $4$, and~$8$ performing all the possible triple flips simultaneously led to a combinatorial manifold isomorphic to the initial one. \item The simplices $\Delta_1,\Delta_2,\Delta_3\in K_2$ that constitute the distinguished triple from Claim~(2) of Theorem~\ref{theorem_smaller_groups} lie in pairwise different $\Sym(K_2)$-orbits.
 (This follows immediately from the fact that the subcomplexes~$g(J)$ with $g\in \Sym(K_2)$ are pairwise different.)
 On the contrary, in all previously known examples of distinguished triples~$(\Delta_1,\Delta_2,\Delta_3)$ in dimensions~$2$, $4$, and~$8$ there existed an element of the symmetry group permuting $\Delta_1$, $\Delta_2$, and~$\Delta_3$ cyclically. \item Also a new phenomenon is the existence of (a huge amount of) $27$-vertex combinatorial $16$-manifolds like the octonionic projective plane with trivial symmetry groups.
-All known examples of $(3d/2+3)$-vertex combinatorial $d$-manifolds like a projective plane in dimensions $d=2,4,8$ have nontrivial symmetry groups. \end{itemize}
+All known examples of $(3d/2+3)$-vertex combinatorial $d$-manifolds like a projective plane in dimensions $d=2,4,8$ have nontrivial symmetry groups.
+(After writing the present paper, the author~\cite{Gai23b} constructed a lot of $15$-vertex triangulations of $\HP^2$ with trivial symmetry group.) \end{itemize}